Mindfulness calms the storm: new hope for angry veterans

 Summary

 This study looked at whether mindfulness training could help veterans with PTSD who struggle with anger and aggression.
 61 veterans took part.
-The goal was to see if learning mindfulness techniques could lower anger and reduce aggressive behavior, which can harm relationships and communities.
+The goal was to see if learning to focus on the present moment could help them control angry feelings and reduce aggressive behavior.

 Get updates